 Pamela Falk, Foreign Affairs Analyst & Resident UN Correspondent, CBS News

-Kathy R. Fitzpatrick, Professor, Associate Dean for Graduate Programs & Research School of Journalism & Mass Communication, Florida International University
+Kathy R. Fitzpatrick, Professor, School of Communication, American University

 Eytan Gilboa, Professor of International Communication, Bar-Ilan University